-Ripplevale School has an extensive and robust admissions process to ensure that the specific physical, emotional and educational needs of the students will be met and the placement is suitable for them.
+Ripplevale School has an extensive and robust admissions process to ensure that the specific physical, emotional and educational needs of the students will be met and Ripplevale School is the right environment for them.

-Ripplevale School will accept referrals for young people who have an EHCP and have a diagnosis of ASD.
-They may have experienced a disruptive and disturbed educational life and may have very low self-esteem, social and emotional and sensory needs, including anxiety, coupled with difficulties relating to communication with adults and peers.
+We accept referrals for young people who have an EHCP and have a diagnosis of autism and/or associated speech, language and communication needs.
+They may have experienced a disruptive and disturbed educational life and may have low self-esteem and confidence, or have social, emotional and sensory needs, including anxiety, coupled with difficulties relating to communication with adults and peers.

-Referrals are accepted from the SEN Placements Team at the Local Authority and the student should be aged 6 to 18.
+Referrals are welcomed from the SEN Placements Team at the Local Authority.
 Privately funded students are also welcome to apply and are subject to the same admissions process.

-Initial enquires may be made by families by telephone or email to the Admissions Manager, who will be happy to offer a tour of the school.
+Initial enquiries are welcome from families by telephone or email to the Admissions Manager who will be happy to help.